-This is a confidential and anonymous communication channel available to any employee in the Group intranet or alternatively through a post office box laid out for this purpose.
-The received complaints are currently managed by Prisa Compliance Unit, who reports them to the Audit Committee.
-Additionally, there is a confidential Whistle-blowing mailbox for third parties related to the Group and accessible through corporate website www.prisa.com.
+It is a confidential and anonymous communication channel available to any employee in the Group intranet or alternatively through a post office box laid out for this purpose.
+The complaints received are currently managed by Prisa Compliance Unit, who reports them to the Audit Committee.
+Additionally, there is a confidential Whistle-blowing mailbox for third parties related to the Group and accessible through corporate website www.Prisa.com.

-•Training and regular updating programs for the personnel involved in the preparation and review of financial information, as well as assessment of the ICoFR, dealing at least with accounting standards, audit, internal control and risk management.
+• Training and regular updating programs for the personnel involved in the preparation and review of financial information, as well as assessment of the ICoFR, dealing at least with accounting standards, audit, internal control and risk management.

 The financial officers responsible for reporting in the business units and significant companies in the Group periodically receive accounting standards update bulletins.
+In this regard, during 2017, training sessions were held about the new accounting standards that enters into force in 2018, as well as about the Criminal Compliance management risk.